-DENT Wiki ▷ What can the coin do? crypto currency & more!
+DENT Wiki ▷ What can the coin do?
+Cryptocurrency & more!

-What is the dent coin?
+What is the Dent Coin?

-- Decentralized "data market": The DentKrypto project creates a marketplace for mobile users where they can buy, sell or donate their decentralised mobile data.
-Anyone can use this exchange and it is open to any country in the world.
+- Decentralized "data market": The DentKrypto project creates a marketplace for mobile users where they can buy, sell or donate their decentralized mobile data.
+Everyone can use this exchange and it is open to every country in the world.

 To understand how the Dent platform works, we need to explain how international data roaming actually works and how the project aims to reduce costs.

 Let's say you are a UK citizen and travel to Australia.
 You land and want to check your email.
 A chain of events will be triggered in the background to open your inbox.

 · Your phone is connected to a local Australian telephone network known as the "visited network".

 The operator visited then sends your Internet traffic to your home telephone network using international data transmission services.